arunoda/meteor-up-legacy/README.md

 ### Changing `appName`

 It's pretty okay to change the `appName`.
 But before you do so, you need to stop the project with older `appName`

+### Custom configuration and settings files

+You can keep multiple configuration and settings files in the same directory and pass them to mup using the command parameters `--settings` and `--config`.
+For example, to use a file `mup-staging.json` and `staging-settings.json` add the parameters like this:

+    mup deploy --config=mup-staging.json --settings=staging-settings.json

 ### SSL Support